Curiouskid0423/segal/README.md

 # :rocket: SegAL

-SegAL is a comprehensive active learning baseline system based on [OpenMMLab](https://github.com/open-mmlab) framework, intending to support ***all*** essential features in active learning experiment, which includes providing image-based and pixel-based sampling pipelines, different heuristic functions (e.g. margin sampling, entropy) and easy integration with new models, given the abundant models supplied in [MMSegmentation](https://github.com/open-mmlab/mmsegmentation), [MMSelfSup](https://github.com/open-mmlab/mmselfsup) and more.
+SegAL is a comprehensive active learning baseline system based on [OpenMMLab](https://github.com/open-mmlab) framework, intending to support ***all*** essential features in active learning experiment, which includes providing image-based and pixel-based sampling pipelines, different heuristic functions (e.g. margin sampling, entropy), and visualization features such as "visualize selected pixels".
+SegAL can be easily integrated with user-defined sampling methods by modifying one of the key files listed below, as well as the up-to-date models from OpenMMLab, provided by [MMSegmentation](https://github.com/open-mmlab/mmsegmentation), [MMSelfSup](https://github.com/open-mmlab/mmselfsup) and more.

 #### Getting started
 - Create and edit a config file (the way you interact with MMLab modules; check out tutorials [here](https://mmsegmentation.readthedocs.io/en/latest/tutorials/config.html)).
 Follow the example in `dev_configs/fpn-r50.py`.
 The only differences from conventional usages of OpenMMLab are the `active_learning` and `runner` configs.
 More detailed spec to come.